IsaMukadam/DevOps-Tooling/ansible/readme.md

 # Ansible

+(1) Provisioning servers (automating server setup, including cloud resources).

+(2) Configuration management (ensuring consistent system configurations).

+(3) Application deployment (automating app deployment and updates).

+(4) Orchestration (coordinating tasks across multiple systems).

+(5) Security and compliance automation (automating security configurations and audits).

-## 1 - Bringing up an Ansible server locally
+## 1 - Running Ansible locally

-## 2 - Bringing up an Ansible server on AWS

-## 3 - Working with Ansible to achieve some configuration management of linux servers
+## 2 - Utilising Ansible on AWS to do configuration of multiple linux servers

     - Key topics to be put here for what has been done.